joshuavictorchen/neutrino/README.md

 # neutrino

-This project has just begun.
+This project is under construction.
+Inspired by, but distinct from,

 * [Rudimentary API documentation](https://neutronsupervisor.github.io/neutrino/)

 ## Installation

+Prerequisites:

+* Python 3.8+
-Prerequisites: Python 3.8+ and Git 2.33+
+* Git 2.33+
+* Coinbase API keys

 Navigate into a directory of your choice and grab the code from this repository: